sympy/sympy/doc/src/tutorial/assumptions.rst

     >>> solve(eq)
     [1]

-.. note:: The solve function is unusual as a high level API in that it
+.. note:: The :func:`~.solve` function is unusual as a high level API in that it
           actually checks the assumptions on any input symbols (the unknowns) and uses that to tailor its output.
 The assumptions system otherwise affects low-level evaluation but is not necessarily handled